 - all class participants to uphold Virginia Tech's Principles of Community.

-- to follow health and saftety guidelines for the health of others and our community including:
+- to follow behavior guidelines for the learning and engagement of others and our community.

 - all class participants to communicate respectfully with others using language that conveys tolerance, empathy, and compassion.